henrik/octopress/source/_posts/2013-02-28-beyond-active-record-merge.markdown

 end
 ```

-We're still coupled, of course, but to a higher and thus more stable abstraction.
+We're still coupled, of course, but to a higher and more stable abstraction.

 ## Beyond `merge`